-Your Airstream has one other water valve besides the water heater by-pass system.
+Your Airstream has one other water shutoff valve.
 It is located behind the toilet and used to shut water off to the toilet in an emergency or service situation.
-The water heater by-pass valves are discussed in the next section on winterizing.

 WINTERIZING AND STORAGE

 When storing your trailer for short or long periods use the same precautions as you would in your own home in regard to perishables, ventilation and rain protection.
 In addition, for prolonged storage periods flush out all the drain lines and the holding tanks.
 Also drain the entire water system including the water heater and the water storage tank.
 Instructions for draining the water system are explained in the following paragraphs on winterizing.